 Why recycle Televisions?

-Televisions containing cathode ray tubes are one of the leading causes of lead contamination in municipal waste streams.
-These tubes can contain up to 4 kg of lead and other toxic materials such as mercury, cadmium and arsenic.
+Televisions containing cathode ray tubes (CRTs) are one of the leading causes of lead contamination in municipal waste streams.
+CRTs can contain up to 4 kg of lead and other toxic materials such as mercury, cadmium and arsenic.
 Lead is a cumulative poison that can contaminate groundwater and have harmful effects on human and animal health.
 By recycling televisions, waste is diverted from landfill and resources such as metals, precious metals, plastics and glass are recovered.

 What happens when Televisions are recycled?